The Singleton

 ---

-The cabin softened — not as a metaphor, as a literal dilation of his peripheral vision.
-The two crew up front disappeared into a kind of beige fog.
-The tray table's ceramic cup remained visible.
-His laptop remained visible.
-The pre-render did not blur his local environment; it added a second layer to it.
+The cabin dilated.
+Not as a figure — as an actual widening of his peripheral vision, the two crew up front receding into a beige fog while the tray table's ceramic cup stayed sharp and the laptop stayed sharp.
+The pre-render did not blur his local environment.
+It layered a second one over it.

-He was, simultaneously, in the cabin and above it.
-He could see, from an altitude of 35,000 feet, the Earth below him.
-The cloud cover broke.
-He was over the Mediterranean.
-Below him, the Amalfi Coast.
-Below that, anchored a mile offshore, a 300-foot mega-yacht.
+He was in the cabin and above it at once.
+From 35,000 feet the cloud cover broke and he was over the Mediterranean — the Amalfi Coast unscrolling below, and anchored a mile offshore, matte white against the blue, a 300-foot mega-yacht.

 *The Singleton.*

 He knew the name.
 He had never been briefed on it.
-He knew the yacht like he knew a dream he had been having for months and had forgotten every morning.
+He knew it the way you know a dream you have been having for months and forget every morning.

-The angle of the overhead view was familiar in a way that made the back of his skull cold.
-He had seen this angle before.
-He had seen the teak deck glint this way.
-He had seen the breakfast tray catch the sun at this exact azimuth.
-He had — and here the memory was first-person, unambiguous — stood on that deck with his morning champagne in his hand and looked up at the sky and seen himself from above.
+The angle made the back of his skull go cold.
+He had seen this azimuth.
+He had seen the teak deck take the light exactly this way, the breakfast tray catch the sun at exactly this hour — and the memory, when it arrived, was first-person and unambiguous: he had stood on that deck with a champagne flute in his hand and looked up at the sky and seen himself from above.

 The memory was not his.